vision-zjweu/compv.github.io/docs/hw6.md

 2. **To Gradescope**: submit a `pdf` file as your write-up, including your answers to all the questions and key choices you made.

     {{ report }} -
-   <span class="report">We have indicated questions where you have to do something in the report in green. **Some coding questions also need to be included in the report.**</span>
+   <span class="report">We have indicated questions where you have to do something in the report in green. **For coding questions please include in the code in the report.**</span>

     The write-up must be an electronic version. **No handwriting, including plotting questions.** $$\LaTeX$$ is recommended but not mandatory.